Does Jeremiah 29:11 Mean That God Won't Let Bad Things Happen to Me?

 God sees you in the challenges you face too.
 Bad happens, but it never changes who God is or his love for you.
 He remains faithful to provide well for you in every circumstance.

-4 Ways to Live Your Life According to God's Plans
+4 Ways to Live Your Life According to 'For I Know the Plans I Have for You'

 1. Acknowledge Our Desire to Choose Good for Ourselves